Roboost-INAU-Minor/ROBOOST_Minor/ROBOOST mdbook/src/Overview.md

 usecase/ "welding/"

+Students -- MinorIndustrialAutomation : Following the minor MinorIndustrialAutomation -- TechYourFuture : Assisting TechYourFuture
+ResearchersSaxion -- TechYourFuture : Developing educatinal material

-Students -- MinorIndustrialAutomation : Following the minor ResearchersSaxion -- TechYourFuture : Designing a module for level 3 students in robotics TeachersSmeot -- TechYourFuture : Designing a module for level 3 students in robotics
+TechYourFuture -- SMEOT : Designing a module for level 3 students in robotics TeachersSmeot -- SMEOT : Designing a module for level 3 students in robotics

-MinorIndustrialAutomation -- TechYourFuture : Assisting in designing a module for level 3 students in robotics
+KuKaRobot -- vision
+DoosanRobot -- vision

-TechYourFuture -- WeldingRobot : Welding a item TechYourFuture -- DoosanRobot : Assist the welding robot TechYourFuture -- KuKaRobot : Select the right components for the robot with the use of vision
+SMEOT -- WeldingRobot : Welding a item
+SMEOT -- DoosanRobot : Assist the welding robot
+SMEOT -- KuKaRobot : Select the right components for the robot with the use of vision

 DoosanRobot -- WeldingStation : Assist the welding robot WeldingRobot -- WeldingStation : Welding a "Thor" hammer